alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 ### Accordion Mode

-In accordion mode, only one panel remains active at any time.
+In accordion mode, only one panel can be active at a time.

 ```tsx
 import { CollapsePanel } from '@bifrostui/react';